 Flowers make an integral part of the diverse cultural life of Indians: They are not merely offered at the places of worship, but also enhance the country’s rich traditions and values.

-celebration of “Vasantotsav,” the festival of spring, in Kolkata.
+Indian school children throw flower petals during the celebration of “Vasantotsav,” the festival of spring, in Kolkata. |

 Almost every flower has a unique name in different Indian languages, each carrying an inherent cultural meaning and use.
 Some flower names embody rich meaning that encompasses a whole array of Indian literature and cultural richness.